NamrataVLSI/sky130-physical-verification-tapeout/Module2_GDS_Extraction_DRC/L4_Basic_Extraction/README.md

 ## 11. Understanding the Distributed RC Network

-In the ideal schematic, a wire is treated as one electrical node:
+In an ideal schematic, a wire is treated as one electrical node:

 ```text
 A ───────────────── OUT
 ```

-But a physical interconnect has resistance and capacitance.
+A physical interconnect, however, contains resistance and capacitance.

 The extracted representation is closer to: